digital-grease/lets_oauth2_proxy/README.md

 _.**oi**, the majority of this is **not** original work. all i've done is glue together amazing work done by other people, who are all credited at the bottom of this readme. enjoy._

-This is an attempt to glue together linuxserver/letsencrypt and machinedata/oauth2_proxy.
-Instead of the common setup involving these two, where letsencrypt proxies to a separate oauth2_proxy container, it will proxy through localhost to oauth2, simplifying the network setup.
+This is an attempt to glue the certbot and fail2ban functionality from linuxserver/letsencrypt onto machinedata/oauth2_proxy.

+**If you'd like the nginx server from linuxserver/letsencrypt as well, use the tag "nginx" or build from the dockerfile in the nginx branch.**

 I'll add details on config and available parameters at some point, until then, see the original pages for information.